torkvato/CombatStats-MM67-mod/README.md

 Each section can be independently enabled/disabled in the Scripts/ccInit.lua file.

 **Id item and Repair skill share**
+Id and Repair skill is shared when you're in the inventory screen only.
+Additionally, automatic repair can be enabled, repairing all items each regeneration tick.
+Appropriate message appears for the last item repaired.

 **Buffs expiration alarm**
 List of tracked buffs can be configured in Scripts/ccInit.lua